-Raglan shooting: Murder accused in court after Australian tourist Sean McKinnon killed
+Raglan shooting: Grieving family in court for murder accused's appearance

 Emmeline said being in court today was important.

 "I just didn't want Sean to just be a face.
 He has a family.
 He's very well loved.
-He's a real character.
+He's a real character."

-"We just don't even know how to begin to put life together."
+McKinnon was supported by her younger brother Lachlan, and sister Mary McKinnon.

+The family wanted to understand the process and were grateful of the support the community had shown them including New Zealand police, Air New Zealand and the court.

 Detective Inspector Graham Pitkethley said information from the public had contributed to finding the alleged offender.